cyberbotics/webots-doc/guide/controller-plugin.md

 `WEBOTS_HOME/projects/robots/e-puck/plugins/robot_windows/e-puck_window`

-### Qt utility library
+#### Qt utility library

-In order to facilitate the creation of robot window plugins using the Qt framework, Webots has a utility library allowing to hide the complexity of the management of the robot windows.
+In order to facilitate the creation of native robot window using the Qt framework, Webots has a utility library allowing to hide the complexity of the management of the robot windows.